-The stormwater rate system bills properties based on usage of the storm water system, as represented by impervious area.
+The stormwater rate system bills properties based on how much water they put into the stormwater system, as represented by impervious area.
 Impervious surfaces do not absorb water.
-Examples of impervious areas include roofs, pavement, sidewalks, patios, and gravel or crushed stone surfaces.
+Examples of impervious surfaces include roofs, pavement, sidewalks, patios, and gravel or crushed stone surfaces.

 How is stormwater usage measured by impervious area?

-A computer analysis of infrared aerial photographs is able to distinguish hard, impervious surfaces in contrast to areas that can absorb stormwater, such as lawns and gardens.
+A computer analysis of infrared photographs taken from the air is able to distinguish hard, impervious surfaces in contrast to areas that can absorb stormwater, such as lawns and gardens.
+An online map allows property owners to view this analysis.
 The computer program assigns the residential property into one of four billing tiers to more equitably distribute costs proportional to use instead of using a flat fee.
 Homes with larger impervious areas pay more.
-You can review your property's stormwater assessment online and, if desired, submit an appeal (see below).
+You can review your property's stormwater assessment online and, if desired, submit an appeal.

 What are the current stormwater rates?

-Single and two-family residential properties are placed in one of the following four rate tiers, depending on the square footage of impervious area.
+Single and two-family residential properties are placed in one of four rate tiers, depending on the square footage of impervious area.

 Measured impervious area